 It probably comes as no surprise to those of you who work in marketing that LinkedIn, a platform focused on professionals and their career-related achievements and news, maintains the clear first place when looking at social media through the cybersecurity lens.
 It’s the most used platform by people who work in cybersecurity and also a common place for companies looking to invest in their security posture.
 It’s worth noting that LinkedIn also has a function that allows you to showcase your products and services as part of your profile.
 If you’re still not convinced LinkedIn deserves your attention, try reading this article about its undeniable benefits.

 It’s the current largest social media platform with a targeted advert algorithm that cost hundreds of millions of dollars to develop.
 Facebook paid adverts used to be the complete package when considering advertising on social media, and for many industries, they are still an excellent pick.
-In case you are asking yourself why it is not the best platform, there are a few reasons that contributed: many cybersecurity professionals have concerns over data privacy policies and have deleted their accounts.
+In case you are asking yourself why it is not the best platform, there are a few reasons that contributed: many cybersecurity professionals have concerns over Data privacy is the process of safeguarding an individual’s personal information, ensuring it remains confidential, secure, and protected from unauthorized access or misuse.
+More policies and have deleted their accounts.
 That effectively minimized the amount of traction cybersecurity gets there.
 Another issue is that Facebook’s user base is aging upwards in most Western countries, with fewer and fewer teenagers and young adults considering it their platform of choice.
 Right now, however, Facebook still has a tremendous user base, so ignoring it completely would be to miss out on a huge number of users, even if very few of them would end up being hot leads.

 Twitter’s a great tool for marketers to establish a company’s presence and keep in touch with the world, especially for the businesses who operate in the US, Japan, and the UK.
 While not necessarily the best from the conversion perspective, active Twitter accounts can gather substantial followers, thus increasing awareness of their business.